itislu/42-Webserv/docs/CONTRIBUTING.md

 5. **Merge:**

-   If all requested reviewers approved and there are no more requested changes, you as the reviewer can merge the PR.
+   If you are assigned to this PR (self-assigned or by others), all requested reviewers approved, and there are no more requested changes, you can merge the PR.

 > [!TIP]
 > You can click-and-drag or shift-click on the line numbers to select a range of lines your comment applies to.